EmanuelCastanho/solar_panels_detection/README.md

 ## About

-Set of jupyter notebooks created to showcase the detection capabilities of YOLOv8 computer vision model and how to adapt it to solar panels detection on WorldView-3 very-high resolution satellite imagery.
+Set of jupyter notebooks created to showcase the detection capabilities of YOLOv8 computer vision model:
+*showcase_yolo.ipynb* - A brief introduction to YOLOv8 and example of detection application using one of the default models.
+*solar_dataset_preparation.ipynb* - Downloads and prepares a solar panels dataset of very-high resolution WorldView-3 satellite data.
+*solar_panels_detection.ipynb* - Trains a YOLOv8 model using the previous solar panels dataset and performs detection.

 ## Setup